housecurve/housecurve.github.io/docs/tuning/time_align.md

 * Active crossovers and parametric equalizers usually have delay settings too (a [MiniDSP 2x4 HD](https://www.minidsp.com/products/minidsp-in-a-box/minidsp-2x4-hd) was used for many of the measurements in this document).
 * Subwoofers may have a polarity switch (often labelled “phase”) or a dial that permits adjusting phase from 0 to 180 degrees.

-Most audio systems will have a combination of these adjustments and **experimentation will be required** to figure out what works best.
+Most audio systems will have a combination of these adjustments and experimentation will be required to figure out what works best.

-HouseCurve supports two methods of time aligning speakers.

-- [**Magnitude method**](#time-align-using-magnitude).
-This is the simpler of the two methods, but it can be less accurate.

-- [**Phase method**](#time-align-using-phase).
-This method is more accurate, but it requires more steps to measure correctly.

 ## Time align using magnitude

 Destructive interference will cause a dip in the magnitude measurement at the crossover frequency.
 We can use this effect to figure out what adjustments increase or decrease the dip (polarity, phase, delay, distance, whatever you have).
-The speakers are time aligned for the adjustment with the smallest dip.
+The smaller the dip, the better the time alignment.

-When using this method it’s important to avoid changing audio system levels (volume, bass/treble, equalizer, etc).
+When using this method it s important to avoid changing audio system levels (volume, bass/treble, equalizer, etc).

-Ensure speakers on either side of the crossover are enabled.
 Set HouseCurve’s Plot Mode to [History](../manual/plot_setup.md#plot-mode).
 Zoom into the region around the crossover frequency.

-It is also best to set the [Target Curve Fit](../manual/plot_setup.md#target-curve-fit) to manual and select an appropriate level as this will prevent the target curve from moving as adjustments are made.
+Set the [Target Curve Fit](../manual/plot_setup.md#target-curve-fit) to manual and select an appropriate level.
+This will stop the target curve from shifting slightly between measurements, providing a better reference.

+Ensure speakers on either side of the crossover are enabled.
 Take a measurement from the middle of the listening area.
 On the magnitude plot, place the cursor at the crossover frequency and observe the magnitude value.
 Adjust the audio system.
 Repeat the measurement and observe the new magnitude value.
 Continue to make adjustments until the maximum magnitude level is achieved and the dip is the smallest.
 The plot below shows a system being adjusted from the worst alignment (largest dip) to the best (smallest dip).

 ![subwoofer align magnitude](/assets/img/subwoofer_align_magnitude.png "Adjust until the smallest dip is found")